BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 Bank of Bhutan

+### Sub Agent Sales Receipt Remittance guidance

+You are free to manage the schedule and process for collecting the Sales Receipts from your sub-agents as you see fit.

+The system tracks and provides real time statistics to you with respect to outstanding Sales Receipts which need to be remitted to Bhutan Lottery.

+You are able to easily see how much you should have on hand (already collected froms Sub-Agents) and how much is still outstanding and in the hands of your Sales Agents.

-### How to safely manage, store and remit your Sales Receipts
+## How to safely manage, store and remit your Sales Receipts

 We recommend that you and your sub-agents take into the account the following guidance when handling cash received from ticket sales.